 No one in the commercials themselves seem to really like him either.

-For some people, every Geico advertising campaign, due to their endless quest to find endless ways to say the exact same thing over and over again, and the haunting suspicion that if they didn't spend so damn much on ads, they could afford to spend more liberally on their consumers, but the Caveman deserves special mention for being a spoof of justifiably offended victims of prejudice; something many feel is no laughing matter, and for briefly getting his own sitcom; the point at which people dreaded Geico's trend towards omnipresence truly had no limits.
+For some people, every Geico advertising campaign, due to their endless quest to find endless ways to say the exact same thing over and over again, and the haunting suspicion that if they didn't spend so damn much on ads, they could afford to spend more liberally on their consumers, and none of their commercials really have anything at all to do with insurance, but the Caveman deserves special mention for being a spoof of justifiably offended victims of prejudice; something many feel is no laughing matter, and for briefly getting his own sitcom; the point at which people dreaded Geico's trend towards omnipresence truly had no limits.

 The Geico Gecko himself has reached this level for many.
 Before, he was a Not-Mascot, seemingly annoyed by everyone for the close pronunciation/wrong number calling of his name/species and spoke as so.
 At some point, with no segue, he suddenly became much more docile and soft spoken, as well as outright becoming the mascot for the company.